spiral/docs/docs/en/basics/quick-start.md

 > Read more about migrations [here](https://cycle-orm.dev/docs/database-migrations).
 Use [Scaffolder](/basics/scaffolding.md) component to create migrations manually.

 ### Define ORM Entities
 The demo application comes with [Cycle ORM](https://cycle-orm.dev).
-By default, you can use annotations to configure your entities.
+By default, you can use attributes to configure your entities.

 Let's create `Post`, `User` and `Comment` entities and their repositories using the Scaffolder extension: